Even Toilets Can Sweat

 So, if you want to stop your toilet from sweating, you need to lower the relative humidity in your bathroom.
 One way to do that is to use a dehumidifier.
 Dehumidifiers work by pulling moisture out of the air and collecting it in a tank.

 Another way to lower the relative humidity in your bathroom is to add ventilation.
 You can do this by opening a window or running an exhaust fan.
 If you use a fan, make sure it's vented to the outside of your house.
 If it's not, all it's doing is recirculating the moist air in your home.

 It is important to have proper ventilation in the bathroom to help reduce mold and mildew as well.
 Bathrooms are typically small and do not have a lot of air circulation, so it is important to take these extra measures, as well as installing an exhaust fan if you don’t have one already.

 Your Trusted Plumbing Team

-Contact the Quality Plumbing, Heating & Cooling team of experts today at (865) 622-7785 for all your plumbing needs – we can help you get your home back to normal in no time.
+Contact the Quality Plumbing, Heating, Cooling & Electrical team of experts today at (865) 622-7785 for all your plumbing needs – we can help you get your home back to normal in no time.